Short Description

 Data collection for B1a and B1b was heavily impacted by adherence to the government’s COVID-19 restrictions during the pandemic.
 This severely restricted sample collection and analysis during 2020 and 2021, so the available results are not considered representative of the riverine inputs to tidal waters, so have not been reported.

-Load (input) calculations (kg per day) are the product of the monitored concentration of substance and flow rate.
-The annual total loads (kg per year) for selected metals (total fraction), total nitrogen and ortho-phosphate are calculated using chemical concentration data reported in the Water quality data Archive and flow data reported in the Environment Agency’s core system of hydrometric and hydrological values (Water Information System by Kisters).
+Load (input) calculations (kilograms per day) are the product of the monitored concentration of substance and flow rate.
+The annual total loads (kilograms per year) for selected metals (total fraction), total nitrogen and ortho-phosphate are calculated using chemical concentration data reported in the Water quality data Archive and flow data reported in the Environment Agency’s core system of hydrometric and hydrological values (Water Information System by Kisters).

 Figures B1a and B1b show each annual load relative to the 2008 monitored load (2008 is represented as a baseline index = 100).
 Observed fluctuations in the data could be influenced by a number of external factors affecting movement and loading within river systems.
 These factors include flow caused by high or low rainfall in a given year and local impacts of changing industry or land use over time.
 There appears to be a relationship between high flows and high loads, and it should also be noted that the baseline year of 2008 saw high flows, the variation in flows can now be identified via the flow line on B1a and B1b, also calculated relative to the 2008 baseline.